Key statutes, regulations and adopted international standards

 However, the business operator is exempt from making a correction where a special procedure concerning a correction of the content is prescribed by other laws or regulations.

-Right to request suspension of use or deletion
+Right to request suspension of use, deletion or suspension of third-party transfers

-A data subject may request suspension of use or deletion (suspension of use) of the retained personal data if that data is handled in violation of article 16 (purpose-of-use limitation) of the APPI, has been acquired in violation of article 17 (proper acquisition) of the APPI, or has been disclosed to a third party in violation of article 23(1) (Restriction on disclosure to a third party) or article 24 (Restriction on disclosure to a third party in a foreign country) of the APPI.
+A data subject may request suspension of use, deletion or suspension of third-party transfers (suspension of use) of the retained personal data if that data is handled in violation of article 16 (purpose-of-use limitation) of the APPI, has been acquired in violation of article 17 (proper acquisition) of the APPI, or has been disclosed to a third party in violation of article 23(1) (restriction on disclosure to a third party) or article 24 (restriction on disclosure to a third party in a foreign country) of the APPI.
 A business operator must suspend the use of the retained personal data to the extent necessary to remedy the violation without delay, following receipt of a request made pursuant to article 30(1) or (3) of the APPI and when it has become clear that there is a reason for the request.

 However, the business operator is exempt from suspension of use where a suspension of use of the retained personal data requires a large amount of expenses or other cases where it is difficult to fulfil a suspension of use, and when necessary alternative action is taken to protect the rights and interests of the data subject.